 Anacortes Telescope & Wild Bird Excellent Washington State vendor with lots of hard to find astronomical accessories; got my STL-11K from this folks...no hassles!

 Astro-Physics Astro-Physics has been at the forefront of optical design for more than a decade.
-The AP mounts are among the most sought after astronomical equipment in the world (I own the AP1200GTO and it works great!)
+The AP mounts are among the most sought after astronomical equipment in the world (I own two AP1200GTOs as well as its big brother the AP1600GTO and they all work great!)